ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

-By default, ExpressionEngine's system settings are managed in the Control Panel and stored in the database, but these settings can be overridden with one of ExpressionEngine's 3 configuration files: the site index file, the CP index file, and the main configuration file.
+By default, ExpressionEngine's system settings are managed in the Control Panel and stored in the database, but these settings can be overridden with one of 3 configuration files: the site index file, the CP index file, and the main configuration file.

 The **site index file** is the ``index.php`` file found in the web root of the ExpressionEngine installation.
 This file acts like the gateway to